 There are also pre-sets such as “Smoke,” “High,” and various temperatures ranging from 180 to 375°F.

 After you’ve chosen the temperature, you start the fire by loading wood pellets into the grill’s hopper.

 The pellets will be dropped into the hopper and ignited by the hot rod, resulting in smoke and fire.

-The Tailgater 20 offers a larger grilling space than other comparable models, at 300 square inches.
-Traeger claims that you can fit two birds, three racks of pork ribs, or twelve burgers all at once.
-This is a sufficient quantity of food to feed a small group of people.
+The Tailgater 20 offers a larger grilling space than comparable models, at 300 square inches.
+Traeger claims that you can fit two birds, three racks of pork ribs, or twelve burgers.
+This is sufficient food to feed a small group of people.
 Keep in mind that this grill does not include a warming rack.